Tips for applying to UC Davis as a freshman

 During the selection process, UC Davis conducts a comprehensive review of every freshman application to ensure each applicant is assessed thoroughly and fairly.

-We evaluate every application using 14 criteria that all UC campuses adhere to.
-We consider a broad range of factors, from traditional academics to extracurricular achievement and response to life challenges.
-It is the strength of your high school academic record that is the single most important component, but we're looking beyond the numbers to find out who you really are!
+We evaluate every application using 13 criteria that all UC campuses adhere to.
+We consider a broad range of factors, from traditional academics to extracurricular achievement and response to life challenges, but we're looking beyond the numbers to find out who you really are!